 ENGIE has partnered with EDP Renewables, Repsol and Principle Power to develop WindFloat Atlantic, based on an innovative technology for the exploitation of wind power at depths of more than 40m.
-Commissioned in 2020, this offshore wind farm uses cutting-edge technology from Principle Power, which enables the installation of floating platforms in previously inaccessible deep water, where abundant wind resources can be harnessed.
+Commissioned in 2020, this offshore wind farm uses cutting-edge technology designed by Principle Power, which enables the installation of floating platforms in previously inaccessible deep water, where abundant wind resources can be harnessed.
 WindFloat Atlantic's three floating wind turbines of 8.4 MW each are now installed 20 kilometres off the coast of Viana do Castelo (Portugal), on floating platforms firmly anchored at a depth of 100 metres, just as boats.
-Since July 2020, WindFloat Atlantic has been supplying the Portuguese electricity grid with an installed capacity of 25 MW, equivalent to the annual energy needs of 25,000 households!
+Since July 2020, Ocean Winds has been operating WindFloat Atlantic, which has been supplying the Portuguese electricity grid with an installed capacity of 25 MW, equivalent to the annual energy needs of 25,000 households!

 Europe's first floating wind farm was initially tested between 2011 and 2016 off the coast of Aguçadoura (Porto area - Portugal), in a prototype version called WindFloat1, which preceded the WindFloat Atlantic project.
-Over the course of these 5 years, WindFloat1 produced up to 2 MW of electricity continuously, despite extreme weather conditions: the facility withstood 17 metre-high waves and 60-knot winds!
+During its first year of operation, WindFloat1 generated 75 GWh of electricity despite extreme weather conditions: the facility withstood 17 metre-high waves and winds of 110 km/h!

 Because it can be placed in very deep waters, WindFloat® can unlock energy resources in vast areas of the sea, addressing major societal challenges, such as the clean energy transition, energy security and climate change, whilst bringing jobs, economic growth and opportunities for sustainable investment.